pisanorg/Student-Git-Docs/installing-git.md

 ![Verifying the installation.](img/install-git-windows-4.png)

 14. Verify that the installation finished without errors by typing `git` and pressing Enter.
-You should see the help command.
+You should see the help text.

 If you see the text `'git' is not recognized as an internal or external command, operable program or batch file.`, it means that something didn't work properly.